 The idea that both boys and girls can be cultivated in the same way for motherhood, is similar to the idea that both a pigeon and a hen can be taught to fly, provided they receive identical nurturing.

-The notion that identical cultivation of boys and girls to motherhood results in identical maternal abilities, is similar to the idea that both a pigeon and a hen can be taught to fly provided they receive identical nurturing.
-Certainly, the same taming can be done with both, but only the pigeon has innate genetics awaiting this learning as an external stimulus that triggers the development of flying, while the hen was not born with an aviation program, so the same training for both will not produce two beings with similar aviation abilities, but rather, one that flies and one that barely skips, because in this specific compartmentalized capacity they are genetically different.
-And if we insist on creating equal flight capabilities in a pigeon and a hen it will certainly not be achieved by “equal upbringing.”
-Rather, we will have to devote much more hours of intensive training with the hen to reach the very lowest levels of pigeon flight (and at most, will reach a violent gliding-falling, off an elevated “throwing zone”).
+The notion that identical cultivation of boys and girls to motherhood results in identical maternal abilities is similar to the idea that both a pigeon and a hen can be taught to fly provided they receive identical nurturing.
+Certainly, the same taming can be done with both, but only one has innate genetics awaiting this learning as an external stimulus that triggers the development of flying, while the other does not, so the same training will not produce two beings with similar aviation abilities, but rather, one that flies and another that barely skips, because in this specific compartmentalized capacity they are genetically different.
+And if we insist on creating equal flight capabilities in a pigeon and a hen, it will certainly not be achieved by “identical upbringing.”
+Rather, we will have to devote much more hours of intensive training with the hen to reach the very lowest levels of pigeon flight (and at most, we will reach a violent gliding-falling, off an elevated “throwing zone”).
 Similarly, identical up-bringing of the sexes to the specific and compartmentalized capacity of being a mother is not the creation of similar abilities.
 Only one has a motherhood plan awaiting cultivation (for the same reason, enriching maternal abilities in girls is not tracking them, but allowing a potential inherent in most women to develop).
 The upshot of these differences is that the mental challenge for a man when functioning as an identical copy of his wife in childcare, is not equal to the mental challenge for a woman doing the same.